dario-vega/demo-lab-baggage/README.md

 You can find more information about NoSQL Privileges in the documentation- [Policy Reference](https://docs.oracle.com/en/cloud/paas/nosql-cloud/csnsd/policy-reference.html#GUID-C194529F-2B38-4BDE-9777-2D3C0CF248D3)

-After doing the setup, you just need use **Resource Principals to do the connection to NoSQL Cloud Service** as shown below.
+After doing the setup, you just use **Resource Principals to do the connection to NoSQL Cloud Service** as shown below.

-⚠️In this snippet, there are harcoded references (eg REGION).
+¿¿In this snippet, there are hard-coded references (eg REGION).
 This is not the case in the final code (read takeaways in this section)

 **NoSQL Database Node.js SDK**
 ```